 - A photo of the deceased

-- Additional photos or photo collages with family, friends or pets
+- Additional pictures or photo collages with family, friends or pets

 - Date, time and location of the memorial or funeral service